 A cherry on the top of convenience

 One more thing we’d like to reveal, going hand in hand with the major changes mentioned above is the subscription model.
-On a rather commercial note–the subscription model, introduced in January 2020, will become the default model for Kentico Xperience and substitute the perpetual license model completely.
+On a rather commercial note–the subscription model, introduced in January 2020, has become the default model for Kentico Xperience and substituted the perpetual license model for all newly closed deals.

 The future looks bright

 Altogether, the future is stretching its arms to us, offering lots to look forward to.
 It has been a real whirlwind of a year, but we believe that the wind has picked up the right direction and will stir up improvements on all fronts.
 Improvements that will allow for more powerful projects to get built and supported on a stronger Kentico Xperience.

 Keynote: Modernizing Kentico Xperience